 - Donnybrook townsite is a long established regional and service centre within the Shire and region and should continue to develop as a significant centre.
 A greater proportion of the townsite population resides in Donnybrook. - Townsites house more than 50% of the Shire's population over a total of 307 hectares.
 Rural areas hold 40.5% of the population. - Rural residential zoned land comprises the largest amount of land zoned for residential purposes, however only represents 9.8% of the population. - Availability of zoned land suitable for subdivision is restricted across the townsites based on environmental, landscape and servicing constraints. - Land available for subdivision for residential purposes across the Shire's townsite and rural settlement areas will only meet short-term needs. - Townsite and rural residential densities are low due to constraining factors.
-Strategies will need to ensure that these can increase. - > To factor in "urban" zoned land in the land supply figures for the Shire is not reasonable, as development trends, servicing, and nature of the communities does not lend itself to demand.
-The Urban zone applies to Kirup and Mullalyup. - The majority of un-subdivided residential zoned land is in the Donnybrook townsite.
-Future development of the townsite of Donnybrook is constrained by the lack of sewerage services.
-This needs to be addressed as a matter of priority and may include investigating alternative options to service the future sewerage demands. - For the townsites of Balingup, Kirup and Mullalyup, particularly Balingup alternative option to service the future sewerage demands will be necessary, particularly considering growth pressure of the towns. - There is need to detail the impact of lifestyle and absentee landowners on land supply and housing needs. - > There is a need to provide a variety of housing types to accommodate the range of demographics. - > The Aboriginal and European Heritage of the townsites need to be protected and promoted. - Continued development of the townsites needs to be fostered whilst having regard to the significant heritage. - Water management is a key issue for the townsites and its integration with land use planning. - Protection of the health of the Preston and Blackwood Rivers and other water courses is a prime consideration. - Areas suitable for basic raw material extraction need to be protected from encroachment by inappropriate uses. - The provision of public open space areas needs to be considered in new areas to ensure that the hierarchy of public open space is catered for.
+Strategies will need to ensure that these can increase. - To factor in "urban" zoned land in the land supply figures for the Shire is not reasonable, as development trends, servicing, and nature of the communities does not lend itself to demand.
+The Urban zone applies to Kirup and Mullalyup. - Progressive infill sewerage by the state government has opened some areas of Donnybrook Townsite for further development while other areas remain constrained and/or more expensive to develop due to lack of sewerage infrastructure.
+This needs to be addressed as a matter of priority and Strategies may be required to address areas remote from existing sewerage infrastructure to assist development. - For the townsites of Balingup, Kirup and Mullalyup, particularly Balingup an alternative option to service the future sewerage demands will be necessary, particularly considering growth pressure of the towns. - There is need to detail the impact of lifestyle and absentee landowners on land supply and housing needs. - There is a need to provide a variety of housing types to accommodate the range of demographics. - The Aboriginal and European Heritage of the townsites need to be protected and promoted. - Continued development of the townsites needs to be fostered whilst having regard to the significant heritage. - Water management is a key issue for the townsites and its integration with land use planning. - Protection of the health of the Preston and Blackwood Rivers and other water courses is a prime consideration.